seanoc5/spring-pgvector/README.md

 #### Solr
 I have had decent luck:
-* modifying the `sanity-check` solr configset and then
+* modifying the `spring-pgvector` solr configset and then
 * `alt-8` in intellij to get to services tool window, then
 * ctrl-f2 to stop the solr container, then
 * ctrl-enter to re-start the solr container.